herandy/Text_Classification/README.md

 But you can also train them from scratch if you want to.
 As to which would be better depends on the size and the distribution of your data.

-You can download CSV formatted standard text classification datasets from this [link](http:
+You can download CSV formatted standard text classification datasets from this [link](http://goo.gl/JyCnZq).
-//goo.gl/JyCnZq)